List Colouring Squares of Planar Graphs: Overview of the proof of Theorem

 The above remarks show that no minimal counterexample to our theorem can contain a removable vertex of low degree in $G^2$.
 We are about to describe another, more complicated, reduction we will use.
 It relies on the following easy result.

-\begin{lemma} \mbox{}\\ If~$R$ is a set of removable vertices of~$G$, then there is a graph $G_1\in\MF$ with vertex set $V-R$ and maximum degree at most~$\Delta$ such that $G^2-R$ is a subgraph of $G_1^2$. \end{lemma}
+\begin{lemma} \mbox{}\\* If~$R$ is a set of removable vertices of~$G$, then there is a graph $G_1\in\MF$ with vertex set $V\sm R$ and maximum degree at most~$\Delta$ such that $G^2\!-\!R$ is a subgraph of $G_1^2$. \end{lemma}

-\begin{proof} For each $v\in R$ of degree at least three in $V-R$, choose a neighbour of~$v$ of degree less than~$\Delta^{1/4}$ onto which we will contract~$v$.
-Add an edge between the two neighbours of any vertex in~$R$ with exactly two neighbours in $V-R$ (\,if they are not already adjacent\,).
-The degree of a vertex~$x$ in the resultant graph~$G_1$ is at most the maximum of~$\Delta^{1/2}$ or~$d_G(x)$. \end{proof}
+\begin{proof} For each $v\in R$ with at least three neighbours in $V\sm R$, choose one of these neighbours with degree less than~$\Delta^{1/4}$ onto which we will contract~$v$.
+Add an edge between the two neighbours of any vertex in~$R$ with exactly two neighbours in $V\sm R$ (if they are not already adjacent).
+The degree of a vertex~$x$ in the resultant graph~$G_1$ is at most $\max\{\Delta^{1/2},d_G(x)\}$. \end{proof}

 For any multigraph~$H$, we let~$H^*$ be the graph obtained from~$H$ by subdividing each edge exactly once.
 For each edge~$e$ of~$H$, we let~$e^*$ be the vertex of~$H^*$ which we placed in the middle of~$e$ and we let~$E^*$ be the set of all such vertices.
 We call this set of vertices corresponding to the edges of~$H$ the \emph{core of~$H^*$}.